 Distributing one Crystal Report to a person or group of people can be easily managed by most Crystal Reports Scheduler software, but what happens when a group of reports need to be delivered?
 Do the recipients get 10 different emails containing reports?
 Does the user need to get several different variants of the same report?
-How can a reporting administrator make delivering and viewing reports more manageable without re-writing or condensing reports?
+How can a reporting administrator make delivering and viewing reports more manageable without re-writing or condensing Crystal Reports?

 Using CRD to batch Crystal Reports can often be the answer to all of these questions.
 In today’s brief guide, we will discuss how to use CRD’s Package schedule to send multiple reports to a person or group of people, how to send differing versions of the same report within a package, and how to combine multiple Crystal Reports into a single file.